Topi-ab/linkruncca/doc/linkruncca/bit_width_calculations/readme.md

 - `max2bits(a: integer) return integer`
 - `max2bits(a: unsigned) return integer`

-These two `max2bits()` functions (max value to requred number of bits) return the exact number of bits required to represent `a` as unsigned integer.
+These two `max2bits()` functions (max value to required number of bits) return the exact number of bits required to represent `a` as unsigned integer.

 - `min(a, b: unsigned) return unsigned`
 - `max(a, b: unsigned) return unsigned`